jreisinger/runp/README.md

 `runp` is a simple command line tool that runs (shell) commands in parallel.
 It's useful when you want to run multiple commands at once to save time.
 It's easy to install since it's a single binary.
 It's been tested on Linux (amd64 and arm) and MacOS/darwin (amd64).

-Imagine you want to download several images of Jupiter from NASA.
+To give you an example imagine you want to download several images of Jupiter from NASA.
 Here's how `runp` can help you to speed the process up:

 ```
 # Let's define the URL to download from